Tjatse/req-fast/README.md

   - **disableGzip** Request compressed content from server and automatic decompress response content, if this option sets to `true`, this feature will be disabled.
   - **trackCookie** A value indicating whether gathering all the cookies when following redirect or not, `false` by default, `false` means gathering the cookie of last request only.
   - **cookies** It should be key/value pairs.
-  - **headers** Http headers, it should be key/value pairs, and some default values were:
+  - **headers** Http headers, it should be key/value pairs, and by default:

     ```javascript
     {